Multi-Agent Reinforcement Learning for Task Offloading in Wireless Edge Networks: Using MARL for optimizing offloading

-This term is equivalent to the Lagrangian function in \eqref{eq:lagrangian function}, with the difference that the constraint vector $\theta$ is now a variable of the function and not a fixed parameter.
-From now on we will drop $\pi_i$ and $\lambda_i$ from the notation for clarity's sake.\\ First we show the differentiability of this function with regard to the constraint $\theta$. \begin{lemma} $\tilde{J}^\ell_i(\theta)$ is differentiable in $\theta$ almost everywhere. \end{lemma} \begin{proof} The proof of this result is provided in \cref{subsec:proof differentiability objective function}, where we show that a variation of the Envelope Theorem \cite{milgrom2002envelope} can be applied within the context of our setting. \end{proof}
+First we show the differentiability of this function with regard to the constraint $\theta$. \begin{lemma} $\hat{J}_i(\theta)$ is differentiable in $\theta$ almost everywhere. \end{lemma} \begin{proof} The proof of this result is provided in \cref{subsec:proof differentiability objective function}, where we show that a variation of the Envelope Theorem \cite{milgrom2002envelope} can be applied within the context of our setting. \end{proof}